A-Z of apps

 Quip - a mobile productivity suite for group work.
 Create shared task lists, use the chat function to communicate without the need for email and simultaneously edit documents to avoid sending back and forth multiple versions of documents (iOS, Android, web).

-Quizlet uses flashcards, tests, and study games to make learning more fun (iOS, Android, web).
+Quizlet - flashcards, tests, and study games to make learning more fun (iOS, Android, web).

 Realtime Board - online whiteboard and collaboration tool.
 Outline projects with a team, track and develop ideas with brainstorming and add files and documents to your boards (web).

-Scoop.it is a curation tool that lets you collect and publish content online in a meaningful, easy and rewarding way (iOS, Android, web).
+Scoop.it - a curation tool that lets you collect and publish content online in a meaningful, easy and rewarding way (iOS, Android, web).

 Screencastify - video screen capturing software that works with Google Chrome.
 Allows you to capture what is happening on your screen and add audio to it in order to create great tutorials or resources for flipped learning (web).

-Slideshare is a way of sharing presentations.
+Slideshare - a way of sharing presentations.
 Often used by conference presenters, there is a wealth of useful content (iOS, Android, web).

-Socrative is a mobile-based student response system.
+Socrative - a mobile-based student response system.
 It is limited to 50 students and does not embed into PowerPoint so you may prefer Poll Everywhere (iOS, Android, web).

 SoundTrap - choose from pre-recorded loops, use your computer keyboard to play a variety of instruments or import your own sounds.
 Download the finished track as an MP3 or share to social networks.
 Capability to invite friends to co-create and collaborate. (web)

-StudyBlue lets students test themselves with flashcards made from their notes (iOS, Android, web).
+StudyBlue - allows students test themselves with flashcards made from their notes (iOS, Android, web).

 Sway - is a tool from Microsoft for creating engaging presentations.
 Import photos, videos, tweets and a whole host of other media without leaving the Sway app.
 Easily re-arrange content and choose which elements to emphasise and share by distributing the URL for the presentation. (web, iOS, Android)